Darian Shimy

 Can volunteers for my Swim-A-Thon sign up automatically through FutureFund?

-How does a swim-a-thon work?
+How does a Swim-A-Thon work?

-How long us a swim-a-thon?
+How long is a Swim-A-Thon?

-When should you hold a swim-a-thon?
+When should you hold a Swim-A-Thon?

 What do people need to participate?

-Are swim-a-thons good fundraisers?
+Are Swim-A-Thons good fundraisers?

 Join over the 2,000 schools using FutureFund